betagouv/ComparIA/README.md

 ## What is compar:IA?

-compar:IA is a blind arena for large language models.
-You type a prompt, two anonymous models reply, and you vote for the answer you prefer.
-Only after voting do you see which models wrote them.
+compar:IA is an LLM arena: the user types a prompt, two anonymous models reply, and the user votes for the answer they prefer.
+Only after voting (or skipping the vote) does the user see which models wrote the answers.

 <div align="center">